gfx-rs/wgpu/examples/hello-workgroups/README.md

 ### TLDR / Key Takeaways

-- Workgroups are 3d grids of invocations that are guaranteed to execute in parallel.
 - Workgroups fit in a 3d grid of workgroups executed in a single dispatch.
 - All invocations in a workgroup are guaranteed to execute concurrently.
 - Workgroups carry no other guarantees for concurrency outside of those individual workgroups, meaning...